 Make this pear-ginger jam once and I know that you will be surprised by how many uses you find for it: serve it with a beautiful cheese platter, eat it for lunch in a panini of brie and jam, bake this Ginger Pear Bundt Cake, or give it as gifts.
 This jam may be one flavor that you haven’t found on the shelves of your local grocery store but it is one that you won’t forget.
 With a short list of ingredients you can make this pear-ginger jam then preserve it with a water bath canner then enjoy the fruits of your labor for months to come.

 This is recipe from Williams-Sonoma’s book, The Art of Preserving by Rick Field, Lisa Atwood and Rebecca Courchesne.
 I’ve used this book enthusiastically to make hot pepper jelly, plum jam, and more.
 The photos in the book are gorgeous and the recipes seem endless.

-Process the jars for 10 minutes in a boiling-water canner (adjust for your altitude as needed).
+- Process the jars for 10 minutes in a water bath canner (adjust for your altitude as needed).
 Or you could store the jam in the refrigerator for about a month.

 Recipe ingredients from the book, The Art of Preserving